 Chromosomal rearrangements are difficult to observe in living cells.
 Several techniques, including some CRISPR-based methods, for making these observations have been reported, but these experimental designs have inherent challenges.
 Wang et al. now report a novel approach named CRISPR live-cell fluorescent in situ hybridization or “CRISPR LiveFISH.”

 Wang et al. made fluorescent ribonucleoproteins (fRNPs) by combining 2 fluorescent components.
-The first was a fusion protein consisting of catalytically dead Cas9 fused to enhanced green fluorescent protein (dCas9-EGFP).
+The first was a fusion protein consisting of catalytically inactive Cas9 fused to enhanced green fluorescent protein (dCas9-EGFP).
 The other was Cy® 3-labeled guide RNA.
 This guide RNA was itself made up of non-fluorescent tracrRNA combined with Cy 3‑labeled crRNA.
 The guide RNA was designed to target a region of chromosome 3 that has approximately 500 repeats.
 Repetitive target sequences were shown to be the key to success.
 The researchers found that a large excess of target site DNA sequences caused stabilization of RNP complexes, so that the guide RNA was not degraded by intracellular RNase enzymes.

 The researchers next used a cell line stably expressing a fluorescent, double-strand break (DSB) sensor protein (a truncated form of 53BP1 fused to fluorescent Apple protein).
 They targeted a repetitive region with fRNP containing A488-labeled guide RNA.
-This repetitive region is 36 kb from the PPP1R2 gene, which they then targeted and cut via a non-fluorescent RNP.
+This repetitive region is 36 kb from the PPP1R2 gene, which they targeted and cut via a non-‑fluorescent RNP.
 With this setup, they were able to observe the dynamics of fluorescent 53BP1‑Apple recruitment and activity near the A488 label.